cmungall/homology-paper-DRAFT/homology.md

 into the Uberon metazoan anatomy ontology\cite{Mungall2012},\cite{Haendel2014}.

 ## Ontologies and Computational Logic

-Ontologies are symbolic representations of some aspect of the world that can be used by both humans and by machines.
-Ontologies are commonly conceived of as semantic networks\cite{}, with nodes representing terms from the domain of discourse (for example, "limb", "bone", "skull" and so in anatomy) and the edges forming relationships that hold between the correspoding entities (for example, femur partOf hindlimb).
+Ontologies are symbolic representations of some aspect of the world that can serve as a communication layer between humans and by machines.
+Ontologies are commonly conceived of as semantic networks\cite{}, with nodes representing terms or concepts from the domain of discourse (for example, "limb", "bone", "skull" and so in anatomy) and the edges forming relationships that hold between the correspoding entities (for example, femur partOf hindlimb).

-There are a variety of languages used for expressing an ontology model, and these languages fall into different families, each with characteristics that have impacts on how the ontology is developed and applied.
+There are a variety of languages used for expressing an ontology model, and these languages fall into different families, each with characteristics that impact the development and usage of the ontology.
 Three languages of note are Resource Description Framework (RDF), the Web Ontology Language (OWL) and Common Logic (CL).
-Of these 3, CL is the most expressive, covering all of First Order Logic (FOL) (with some aspects of second-order).
+Of these three, CL is the most expressive, covering all of First Order Logic (FOL) (with some aspects of second-order).
 Any RDF or OWL ontology can be represented in CL.
 Formally, OWL is a more expressive subset of RDF (every OWL ontology is an RDF ontology, but OWL defines constructs with greater expressive power).